Adversarial Exposure Attack on Diabetic Retinopathy Imagery Grading: Conclusion

 \section{Conclusion}

-We proposed a novel adversarial attack method, \ie, \textit{adversarial exposure attack}, to show the potential threat of camera exposure to automated DNN-based diabetic retinopathy (DR) diagnostic system.
-We first demonstrated challenges of this new task through a straightforward method, \ie, \textit{multiplicative-perturbation-based exposure attack}, where the naturalness of the exposure, \ie, inherent smooth property, cannot be maintained.
-Then, we proposed the \textit{adversarial bracketed exposure fusion} based attack in which the attack is formulated as the fusion problem of bracketed exposure sequence.
-The element-wise multiplicative fusion weight maps can be tuned to generate realistic adversarial exposure examples.
-Moreover, we further proposed an enhanced version by extending the multiplicative fusion to the convolution operation that helps achieve significantly high success rate of the transfer attack.
-We have validated our method on a real and popular DR detection dataset, demonstrating that our method can generate high image quality of adversarial examples and high success rate of the transfer attack.
-We think this work would help develop exposure-robustness DNN-based automated DR diagnostic system.
-This paper explored the exposure attack for classification.
-However, its influence on other tasks, \eg, visual object tracking \cite{guo2020spark,guo2020selective,guo2017learning,guo2017structure,zhou2017selective}, natural image classification \cite{guo2020abba}, face recognition \cite{wang2020amora}, \etc, are also worthy of study.
-Moreover, we plan to investigate the interplay of exposure attack with other attack models \cite{cheng2020pasadena,chan2018metamorphic,sun2020stealthy,arxiv20_advrain} as well as the studies \cite{huang2020fakelocator,wang2020deepsonar,qi2020deeprhythm,huang2020fakepolisher,arxiv20_fakeretouch,arxiv20_deeptag} related to the DeepFake problems.
+\revisedd{The motivation of this paper is to explore how camera exposure issues during the capture of RFIs affect DR diagnostic models.
+To address this, we propose a novel adversarial attack method, the \textit{adversarial exposure attack}, to highlight the potential threat that camera exposure poses to automated DNN-based DR diagnostic systems. } Our main contributions are summarized as follow: we first demonstrated challenges of this new task through a straightforward method, \textit{multiplicative-perturbation-based exposure attack}, where the naturalness of the exposure (inherent smoothness) cannot be maintained.
+Then, we proposed the \textit{adversarial bracketed exposure fusion} based attack, in which the attack is formulated as a fusion of bracketed exposure sequences.
+Moreover, we further proposed an enhanced version by extending the multiplicative fusion to a convolution operation, which achieved significantly higher success rates for the transfer attacks.
+We have validated our method on a real and popular DR detection dataset, demonstrating that it can generate high-quality adversarial examples with high success rates for transfer attacks and help enhance the robustness of DNNs to exposure variations.

+\revisedd{In this study, we explored the impact of exposure on DR models that accept RFIs as input.
+In the future, we plan to apply adversarial attack techniques to investigate model vulnerabilities across a broader range of input types, including multimodal problems.
+For example, COVID-19 diagnosis models use both X-ray images and CT scans as inputs \cite{9315478}.
+This will extend the framework presented in this paper to address more diverse challenges and optimize the corresponding models.}